[Editor’s Note: Article has been updated on 30 April 2021 to reflect the latest changes in Singapore’s Labour Movement]

 This Government will always be on the side of workers.
 This was Mr Lee Kuan Yew’s promise right from the start.– Lee Hsien Loong in a Facebook post for May Day Rally 2015

 Here are 10 interesting facts about the Labour Movement that you probably didn’t know.

 1. Why May Day Is So Important To The Labour Movement

 We all know that the first of May, otherwise known as May Day or Labour Day, has always been a public holiday.
-It’s something we learnt growing up, that this is one public holiday that’s got nothing to do with racial or religious celebration.
+It’s something we learnt growing up, and that this is one public holiday that’s got nothing to do with racial or religious celebration.

 But what is the history behind Labour Day, really?
 And why is it so important to the Labour Movement?

-Since then, May Day (or Labour Day) has been a day of special significance for organised (i.e., unionised) workers around the world, as it serves to remind others of what their collective strength has achieved for workers.
+Since then, May Day (or Labour Day) has been a day of special significance for organised (i.e. unionised) workers around the world, as it serves to remind everyone of what their collective strength has achieved for workers.